Updated August 28, 2023

 For this reason, real-time knowledge of pest pressure is essential for farmers who fall under the purview of organic certification entities.
 Regardless of if you consider yourself an organic farmer or not, being privy to potential pest problems the moment they begin will put your operation in a better position to reduce crop loss and operating expenses as well as better maintain a sustainable farm for generations to come.

-For more information on FarmSense’s much anticipated FlightSensor or to demo the system in your own fields, reach out to the FarmSense team.
+For more information on FarmSense’s award winning FlightSensor or to demo the system in your own fields, reach out to the FarmSense team.